Earlier this month, a giant rotor blade was unveiled in Hull’s Queen Victoria Square as…

 On completion, the city centre has been thoroughly transformed.
 Footfall has increased by 11% and over 30 new businesses have opened since the completion of the works.
 Anecdotally, there have been many stories about the pride that local people now have in their city centre.
-The new streets and spaces have already hosted several small and large-scale events, which have captured the imagination of the local public and tourists alike.
-Spaces such as Queen Victoria Square and Trinity Square are now destinations, drawing visitors and providing a reason for them to stay and spend time in the city centre.
+The new streets and spaces have already hosted a number of small and large scale events, which have captured the imagination of the local public and tourists alike.
+Spaces such as Queen Victoria Square and Trinity Square are now destinations in their own right, drawing visitors and providing a reason for them to stay and spend time in the city centre.

 The most significant sign that the project has been a success is the number of people who now linger in the city centre – people are using the streets and squares as places to stop and spend time.